 England’s currency is the pound sterling (GBP).
 Debit cards, credit cards, and contactless payments are common in Britain.
 You will be able to find ATMs in almost every corner of the country.
 If you plan to carry cash about £100 in total would be plenty.

 The main language in England is English.
 In some iconic landmarks, you might see things written in different languages, although rare.
+It’s such a melting pot of a city though, you will hear lots of languages and culture around England, especially in London.

 Visitors with passports from North America, Latin America, Europe, East Asia, and some Oceania don’t need a visa to enter and travel to the UK for 180 days.
-If you are fully vaccinated against COVID-19, you don’t need to present a negative test result, but for an unvaccinated tourist, you might have to undergo a test or quarantine.
-You can find more information here.

 Other travel tips